godotengine/godot-docs/getting_started/workflow/best_practices/data_preferences.rst

   Imagine if one had to process 3 million data points within a single frame.
-It would be impossible to craft the feature with a linear-time algorithm since the sheer size of the data would increase the runtime far beyond the time alotted.
+It would be impossible to craft the feature with a linear-time algorithm since the sheer size of the data would increase the runtime far beyond the time allotted.
   In comparison, using a constant-time algorithm could handle the operation without issue.